flant/shell-operator/METRICS.md

 # Shell-operator metrics

-Shell-operator implement prometheus target at /metrics endpoint.
-Default port is 9115.
+Shell-operator exports Prometheus metrics to the /metrics path.
+The default port is 9115.

 __shell_operator_hook_errors{hook="hook-name"}__

-A counter of hook execution errors.
-It counts errors for hooks with disabled `allowFailure` (no key in configuration or with explicit `allowFailure: false`).
-This metric has label `hook` with a name of erroneous hook.
+This is the counter of hooks’ execution errors.
+It only tracks errors of hooks with the disabled allowFailure (i.e. respective key is omitted in the configuration or the allowFailure: false parameter is set).
+This metric has a “hook” label with the name of a failed hook.

 __shell_operator_hook_allowed_errors{hook="hook-name"}__

-A counter of hook execution errors.
-It counts errors for hooks that allowed to fail (`allowFailure: true`               ).
-This metric has label `hook` with a name of erroneous hook.
+This is the counter of hooks’ execution errors.
+It only tracks errors of hooks that are allowed to exit with an error (the parameter allowFailure: true is set in the configuration).
+The metric has a “hook” label with the name of a failed hook.

 __shell_operator_tasks_queue_length__

-A gauge with a length of a working queue.
-Can be used for alerting about long running hooks.
-This metric has no labels.
+As a gauge of a working queue length, this metric can be used to warn about stuck hooks.
+It has no labels.

 __shell_operator_live_ticks__

-A counter that increments every 10 seconds.
-Can be used for alerting about shell-operator malfunctioning.
-This metric has no labels.
+As a counter that increases every 10 seconds, this metric can be used for alerting about a hung Shell-operator.
+It has no labels.